In the Realm of the Senses: Censorship

 At the time of its initial screening at the 1976 London Film Festival, the British Board of Film Censors recommended that it be shown under private cinema club conditions to avoid the need for heavy cuts, but only after the Obscene Publications Act had been extended to films in 1977 to avoid potential legal problems.
 The film opened at the Gate Cinema Club in 1978.
 It was given an official countrywide cinema release in 1991, though the video release was delayed until 2000 when it was passed with an "18" certificate (suitable for adults only).
 All of the adult sexual activity was left intact, but a shot in which Sada yanks the penis of a prepubescent boy after he misbehaves was reframed, zooming in so that only the reaction of the boy was shown.
 In Australia, the film was originally banned, but a censored version was made available in 1977.
 In 2000, it finally became available in its complete version.
 The graphic sexual content of the production also caused it to be banned in Israel in 1987.

 The film is available in uncut form in France, Germany, the United States (as part of The Criterion Collection), the Netherlands, Belgium and several other territories.

-In Canada, when originally submitted to the provincial film boards in the 1970s, the film was rejected in all jurisdictions except Quebec and British Columbia.
+In Canada, when originally submitted to the provincial film boards in the 1970s, the film was rejected in all jurisdictions except Quebec, Manitoba and British Columbia.
 It was not until 1991 that individual provinces approved the film and gave it a certificate.
 However, in the Maritimes, the film was rejected again as the policies followed in the 1970s were still enforced.